cchalop1/JustDeploy/README.md

 For any questions or suggestions, please open an issue or contact the project maintainer (cchalop1).

 <!--
-## Features

-- Connects to your server
-- Installs Docker
-- Generates secure certificates
-- Deploys your application

 ## TODO

-- [x] password auth
-- [x] DNS setting process
-- [x] persistent data
-- [x] buttons on the run part
-- [x] logs of the containers
-- [x] embed the web build in gobinary
-- [x] packages for release it
-- [x] install script
-- [x] install url
-- [ ] git hooks post-commit
 - [ ] socket
 <!-- - [ ] update status with -->